BodenMcHale/Brick-Breaker-JavaScript/README.md

 # Brick Breaker
 The player must smash a wall of bricks by deflecting a bouncing ball with a paddle.

+This includes sound effects for hitting the paddle, bricks, wall, and bottom of screen.

 # Screenshots
 ![image](https://user-images.githubusercontent.com/11488952/174220323-71342e2d-974a-4291-a07f-7572bbfe5023.png)